Christmas time is biscuit time - Valuable alternatives for your recipes

 Wheat flour brings empty carbohydrates.
 Buckwheat flour or spelt flour are a better option, even better in sprouted form.
 Sprouted flour has a higher nutrient content and is easier to digest.
 Otherwise, ground oat flakes or nuts can also replace some of the flour needed.

-Great tips, but can I also get gingerbread, speculoos baked this way?
+Great tips, but do I get gingerbread that way?
+Speculoos baked?

 If you are not sure what proportions you actually need and whether you will succeed in your favourite recipes with our tips, you can follow our recipes.
 We have baked once before and convinced ourselves of the taste.